the-events-calendar/event-tickets/readme.txt

 == Changelog ==
 = [TDB] =
-* Tweak - Small correction on DocBlocks for template file paths.
+* Tweak - Changed incorrect file paths in DocBlocks for template overrides for all files in src/views/tickets.
 [GTRIA-1170]

 = [5.8.0] 2024-01-22 =